junhuawa/junhuawa.github.io/_posts/seradio/2016-08-23-John-Purrier-on-OpenStack.md

 ### John Purrier self introduction

-John Purrier is founder of OpenStack, and CTO of atomic software, drive the organization's automation strategy
+John Purrier is founder of OpenStack, and CTO of atomic software, drive the organization's automation strategy.
 have more than 20 years IT industry leadership experience.
 CTO of century link innovation lab.
 multicloud inter operability and devops.